TilenTomakic/IMapBooks-AQRG/README.md

 # IMapBooks-AQRG

 ## Usage
-You must have docker and docker-compose installed.
-Then simply run `docker-compose up`.
+You must have docker installed.
+Then simply run `docker build -t ttonj .` and `docker run ttonj`.
 > Open your browser http://localhost:8080

 ## Development setup